 given company, just click on the plus sign that appears next to each

-information to show a list of the income securities issued by the
+to show a list of the income securities issued by the company.

-trust preferred stocks, 3rd-party trust preferred stocks and
+preferred stocks, 3rd-party trust preferred stocks and Exchange-Traded

-Exchange-Traded Debt Securities (ETDs) that are currently trading on
+Debt Securities (ETDs) that are currently trading on U.S. stock

-those that have at least one CDx3-compliant security currently trading
+that have at least one CDx3-compliant security currently trading (i.e.

-(i.e. they are able to meet all ten of the risk-lowering selection
+they are able to meet all ten of the risk-lowering selection criteria

 In this example, Kimco currently has four preferred stocks trading, one